alttch/eva3/doc/framework-development.rst

     permanent for the current states and stored in local state databases, unless the node works on read-only mode storage device.

+If a controller becomes disconnected, its items have "phantom" IEID states, as *[0,0]*.

 Actions
 =======